brjagger/SEEKR_tutorial/README.md

 in this file depending on your plotting program

-SEEKR can also provide convergence estimates on a per milestone basis.
+SEEKR can also provide **convergence estimates on a per milestone basis**.

 ```python PATH/TO/SEEKR/bin/analyze.py -m milestones.xml -b 0,9 --milestone_conv --conv_stride 100 --plt_name Aspirin_Q4MD```